eolagbaju/ODER/README.md

 coverage](https://codecov.io/gh/eolagbaju/ODER/branch/master/graph/badge.svg)](https://codecov.io/gh/eolagbaju/ODER?branch=master)
 <!-- badges: end -->

-The goal of `ODER` is to well define the expressed regions from RNA-squencing experiments so that they can be confidently identified as pre-existing annotated exons or unannotated novel exons.
-ODER does this by allowing the user to vary two features -the MCC(Mean Coverage Cutoff) and MRG (Max Region Gap) - to generate various expressed regions and identifying the combination of MCC and MRG that most accurately defines the expressed region(s) by comparing it to a “gold standard” set of
+The goal of `ODER` is **O**ptimising the **D**efinition of **E**xpressed **R**egions, which the package does by well defining the expressed regions from RNA-squencing experiments so that they can be confidently identified as pre-existing annotated exons or unannotated novel exons.
+ODER allows the user to vary two features -the MCC(Mean Coverage Cutoff) and MRG (Max Region Gap) - to generate various expressed regions and identifying the combination of MCC and MRG that most accurately defines the expressed region(s) by comparing it to a “gold standard” set of